 Christine La Monte

-Christine La Monte, producer/director/writer and former film marketing executive at Universal, Disney, and Orion is the founder/president of La Monte Productions where current projects include VIVA VERDI! the feature documentary Oscars Shortlisted for Best Song, about Casa Verdi in Milan, the home for retired opera singers and the young music students they mentor, built by Giuseppe Verdi in 1896, where she serves as producer, writer and executive producer.
-Also on the awards circuit, AI WEIWEI’S TURANDOT, a co-production with Italy’s Incipit Film and La Monte Productions with Executive Producer Julian Lennon, which follows Ai Weiwei as he makes his operatic directorial debut at the Rome Opera House bringing his activist and artistic vision to Puccini’s Turandot; and in postproduction as producer on FIGLI DEL FIUME / CHILDREN OF THE RIVER, three men in search of meaning find their ancestral roots along Italy’s Po River; in development is JUSTICE DEFERRED, based on Len Williams’ critically acclaimed legal thriller.
-La Monte produced the Palm Spring International Film Festival audience award-winning short film, DANDELION DHARMA; the Gary Goldstein scripted play, “Three Grooms & A Bride,” and syndicated television talk show, "Marilu" starring Marilu Henner.
-Her directing credits include the Screen Actors Guild’s “A Heart United” with Sharon Lawrence and Jo Beth Williams, and “The Angina Monologues” with Brenda Strong and Eric Close.
-She spent over five years as Executive Vice President of the Motion Picture Division at Rogers & Cowan; and as an international strategic marketer worked at legendary Italian studio, CineCittà in Rome; and served as Marketing Executive at TV 3 New Zealand while living in Auckland.
-La Monte is a Contributing Editor of Musée Magazine, an avant-garde photography magazine.
-A long-time member of the Academy of Motion Pictures Arts & Sciences where she served as a member of the Executive Committee of the Student Academy Awards, she is a member of the Academy of Television Arts, and the Alliance of Women Directors.
-A current member of PEN America’s Los Angeles Committee, La Monte is on the board of the University of Buffalo's Dean's Advisory Council, and is a past faculty member of New York's School of Visual Arts where she initiated the Dusty Awards, an annual festival of student short films and awards ceremony.
-She is on the Advisory Board of LA-based SEEfest, the Southeast European Film Festival, and is a frequent guest speaker/panelist at independent filmmaking events, including USC, UCLA and New York Film Academy; La Monte has been the Chair of the Humanitas Awards jury panel for the previous two years.
-With US/Italian dual citizenship, she divides her time between Los Angeles and Rome.
+CHRISTINE LA MONTE producer of Oscar®-nominated film VIVA VERDI! is a writer/director and former studio marketing executive at Disney, Universal and Orion Pictures.
+As the founder and president of La Monte Productions, she develops and produces independent films with international scope and cultural impact, focusing on powerful stories at the intersection of art, music and politics.
+Currently under the La Monte Productions banner, she has three Italian feature documentaries: VIVA VERDI!
+Academy Award® nominated for Best Song, “Sweet Dreams of Joy” by Nicholas Pike, an intimate glimpse into the lives of the celebrated opera singers and musicians living out their “third act” while mentoring music students who live among them at Casa Verdi Milan, the home that Giuseppe Verdi built in 1896 - she serves as producer, p.g.a., writer and executive producer; Oscar and Donatello contender AI WEIWEI’S TURANDOT, which follows renown revolutionary artist, Ai Weiwei, in his operatic directorial debut, as he brings his artistic vision and iconoclastic activism to Puccini’s Turandot at the Rome Opera House - serving as producer on this Italian/ US Co-Production with Incipit Film and La Monte Productions; and lastly, serving as producer on the slow cinema FIGLI DEL FIUME/ CHILDREN OF THE RIVER about three men in search of meaning find their ancestral roots along Italy’s Po River currently in post production.
+In development is a feature film, is legal thriller, Justice Deferred, by Len Williams with Laura Curran attached to adapt the screenplay.
+La Monte produced the Palm Springs International Film Festival Audience Award-winning short film, DANDELION DHARMA; the Gary Goldstein scripted play, “Three Grooms & A Bride,” and the syndicated television talk show, Marilu, starring Marilu Henner.
+Her directing credits include the Screen Actors Guild’s “A Heart United” with Sharon Lawrence and Jo Beth Williams, and “The Angina Monologues” with Brenda Strong.
+La Monte spent over 6 years at the public relations/marketing firm, Rogers and Cowan as the Executive Vice President of the Motion Picture Group; as an international strategic marketer, she worked at Italian studio, CineCittá in Rome, and served as Marketing Executive, at TV 3 New Zealand, while living in Auckland.
+A long-time member of the Academy of Motion Pictures Arts and Sciences, La Monte is a member of the Academy of Television Arts and Sciences, and the Alliance of Women Directors.
+She is a past faculty member of New York’s School of Visual Arts where she initiated the Dusty Awards, an annual festival of student short films and awards ceremony.
+On the Advisory Board of LA-based SEEfest, she is a frequent guest speaker/panelist at independent filmmaking events, including USC, UCLA and New York Film Academy; recently, she was the Chair of the Humanitas Awards jury panel for two consecutive years.
+With US/Italian dual citizenship, she divides her time between Los Angeles and Rome. www.lamonteproductions.com